Teachers' Domain®

 Have students spend a few minutes reflecting on their answers.

 10. Pass out copies of the Handout: Feature Creature Guide (PDF) handout and the World Map (PDF).
-Explain to students that they will use the information from the Kratts' Creatures Web site (or other sources) to highlight their animal's habitat, environmental challenges it must overcome, favorite foods, and special features (adaptations).
+Explain to students that they will use the information they found to highlight their animal's habitat, environmental challenges it must overcome, favorite foods, and special features (adaptations).
 The cover of the guide will include a drawing of the creature, the scientific name, and a funny nickname they make up for their creature (for example, Web-footed Willie).
 Space is also provided for students to attach a map showing where in the world their creature lives, and to include a poem or a joke about their animal.
 The last page of the guide gives students a chance to describe why they are interested in studying that part of the world.

 11. Optional: